ngs-docs/2017-dibsi-rnaseq/dammit_annotation.md

 own, you should get a notification that some database tasks are not up-to-date -- we need to install them!

-In the interest of time, we're going to do a "quick" run -- this will omit OrthoDB, uniref, Pfam, and Rfam (ie, all the homology searches other than user-supplied databases).
-If you run without `--quick`, it will take a lot longer (about a half hour), but you'll have access to the full annotation pipeline.
+Unless we're running short on time, we're going to do a full run.
+If you want to run a quick version of the pipeline, add a parameter, `--quick`, to omit OrthoDB, Uniref, Pfam, and Rfam.
+A "full" run will take longer to install and run, but you'll have access to the full annotation pipeline.

-    dammit databases --install --quick --busco-group metazoa
+    dammit databases --install --busco-group metazoa # --quick

 We used the "metazoa" BUSCO group.
 We can use any of the BUSCO databases, so long as we install them with the `dammit databases` subcommand.
 You can see the whole list by running `dammit databases -h`.
 You should try to match your species as closely as possible for the best results.
 If we want to install another, for example:

-    dammit databases --install --quick --busco-group fungi
+    dammit databases --install --busco-group fungi  # --quick

 ## Annotation